 Fish follow FaceBook Follow us on Facebook!
+Or join our Facebook Group

 We are the IUCN SSC Freshwater Fish Specialist Group.
 Established in 2004 our mission is to be the global forum for people pursuing the conservation of freshwater fishes.
 We work globally, split across 17 regions and representing over 160 members.